Use a Broker to Grow Your Business

 Generally, we know people don’t love working with a middle man.
 However, in this case, working with a broker can be a great thing for you and your business.
 First, working with a broker can save you a LOT of time.
 It can take you or someone on your team a lot of time and effort to painstakingly research different factoring companies.
 Each company will have specialized programs, rates and terms.
 Even after you’ve done the research, how do you determine which one is best for you and your business?

 That’s where Factor Finders can help.
 We’ve already done the work for you.
-We have personal relationships with each of our funders, and have been doing business with most of them for years.
+We’ve built personal relationships with each of our funders and have been doing business with most of them for years.
 Our partners are well-established and trusted within the industry.
 Because we know our partners so well, we are intimate with their programs and what they have to offer.
-Therefore, once Factor Finders has an understanding of what your funding needs are and what you’re looking for in a factoring company, we can connect you very quickly to one of our funders.
+Therefore, once Factor Finders has an understanding of what your funding needs are and what you’re looking for in a factoring company, we can connect you very quickly to the perfect funder.
 We want the process to go as quickly as possible so that you can be on your way to getting the cash flow you need.

 Additionally, and maybe most importantly, going through a factoring broker can save you money.
 While it might seem like a better idea to call a factoring company directly, this isn’t true.
 Because we have close relationships with all of our funders, they are able to pass along savings and special rates that ordinarily might not be available to you.